SongFGH/bi-tbcnn/README.md

 built with 6.4.0 on Nov 14 2017 at 20:00:04
 ```

-If a different version of `fast` is prepared, it might require a regenerated input file.
+If a different version of `fast` is prepared, it might require a regenerated input file `./ast2vec/ast2vec/fast_pb2.py` if there is any change in the language grammar.

 ### Other parameters for tensorflow framework are stored in the following two files, each corresponds to a Tensorflow run.
 ```